the basics of Extract Ventilation.

 This describes a ventilation system the user can control.
 This control can be via switches, movement sensors or linked services (comes on when room light or shower is activated).

+Units are installed in wet rooms (bathroom, kitchen, utility, shower room, WC.) and help with the intermittent removal of moisture or odours.
 Intermittent extract ventilation (IEV) to the outside should be provided in all the following spaces and be ducted to meet the requirements of the manufacturer.
 The below are all classed as wet rooms.

 Kitchens.
 Extraction directly to outside, recirculating unit is not an extraction method